dvdsk/prosesitter.nvim/README.md

 ### Usage
 You can map/use either lua functions or commands, the following functions are availible:

- - next/prev: jump to the next/prev linting issue from the current cursor pos and show the error in a popup window
+ - `next`/`prev`: jump to the next/prev linting issue from the current cursor pos and show the error in a popup window
- - popup: show a popup window if there is a linting issue on the current cursor pos
+ - `popup`: show a popup window if there is a linting issue on the current cursor pos
- - disable: disables linting on change removing all added highlights
+ - `disable`: disables linting on change removing all added highlights
- - enable: re-enable linting on change and lint all open (supported) buffers
+ - `enable`: re-enable linting on change and lint all open (supported) buffers
- - switch\_vale\_cfg: switches to a different vale config, updates all highlights to reflect the change.
+ - `switch_vale_cfg`: switches to a different vale config, updates all highlights to reflect the change.
 Not availible as command, takes as argument the path to the vale config to use

- The functions next, prev and popup return a bool that is true if they could jump/open a popup window.
+ The functions `next`, `prev` and `popup` return a bool that is true if they could jump/open a popup window.
 Use this (for example) to create a single keymap for prosesitters popup and your lsps show documentation function.

 The commands:
- - PsNext
+ - `PsNext`
- - PsPrev
+ - `PsPrev`
- - PsPopup
+ - `PsPopup`
- - PsEnable
+ - `PsEnable`
- - PsDisable
+ - `PsDisable`

 #### example mapping:
 Unfortunatly I have not yet found good keybindings to suggest as I have a rather excentric [config](https://github.com/dvdsk/new-linux-setup/tree/master/vim).